 The second option is to form a close bond with an animal companion.
 A ranger who selects an animal companion can choose from the following list: ape, bear (black), hawk, snake (medium), or wolf.
 This animal is a loyal companion that accompanies the ranger on his adventures as appropriate for its kind.
 A ranger’s animal companion shares his favored enemy and favored terrain bonuses.

-This ability functions like the beastmaster animal companion ability, except that the archer’s effective beastmaster level is equal to his archer level –3 and does not gain Shared Bestial Rage.
+This ability functions like the beastmaster animal companion ability, except that the archer’s effective beastmaster level is equal to his archer level –3 and does not gain Shared Rage.

 This ability replaces all hunter tricks.

 Beginning at 4th level, a ranger gains the ability to cast a small number of geomancer spells, which are drawn from the geomancer spell list.
 Like most spellcasters, a ranger can find or purchase scrolls with spells to add to his repertoire.

 To learn or cast a spell, the ranger must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
 The Difficulty Class for a saving throw against a ranger’s spell is 10 + the spell level + his Wisdom modifier.
 In addition, a ranger gains additional MP for having a high attribute (Wisdom).